Today’s Guest: Bob Gruen, photographer, documentary director, Ike & Tina – On The Road: 1971-72

 The show that made the greatest impact on me?
 It had to be standing in the second row for a Tina Turner concert.
 I’m thinking it was around 1986, when I was the music critic for the Tampa Tribune.

 Tina was at the height of the What’s Love Got to Do With It era, a time when we learned all kinds of unpleasant things about her relationship with ex-husband Ike Turner.

-BOB GRUEN audio excerpt: “Ike Turner was a very generous person and a very creative person… If someone needed something and he had it, he gave it.
+BOB GRUEN podcast excerpt: “Ike Turner was a very generous person and a very creative person… If someone needed something and he had it, he gave it.
 A car, a house, help getting rid of a boyfriend, whatever it was… He got a really bad rap in the movie ‘What’s Love Got To Do With It.’
 The movie didn’t make that up; it could have been subtitled, ‘What Happens to A Good Guy Who Takes Too Much Cocaine’.”

 Standing there, looking up those long, long legs, watching her shake, shimmy and belt out all the classics, was mesmerizing.
 Amazing.
 Astonishing.
 Intoxicating.

 So I couldn’t help but be interested in watching rock photog Bob Gruen and Nadya Gruen’s new film, Ike & Tina: On the Road 1971-72.

 It’s a hybrid of a classic concert footage interposed with the Ike & Tina Turner Revue on the road, plus extremely rare footage of the Turners at home with their children.
 I wouldn’t call it a documentary, per se; it lacks a narrative or even a narrator.

 But the presence of a young, raw Tina Turner – Annie Mae Bullock – makes it thoroughly compelling.
 I love this woman; I guess I always have.
 She’s so dynamic, so explosive on the stage and yet so sweet and unassuming in the rest of her life.